A Complete Guide to the Wine Production Process

 Stainless steel tanks are an option many winemakers choose to use.
 They are among the most common of tanks, and offer many benefits including temperature regulation and easy cleaning!
 Tanks can be placed indoors or outside depending on the climate and region of the winery.

 In most tanks, there is a layer of insulated foam to help protect against heat.
-Underneath the foam or outer layer is an additional double wall of insulation that is refrigerated, which helps regulate the temperature of the wine inside the tank.
+Underneath the foam or outer layer is an additional double wall of insulation that is refrigerated, which helps regulate the temperature during the wine production process steps.
 Tanks placed outdoors often utilize a glycol jacket—a temperature regulation technology that achieves cooling from the exterior.

 While stainless steel tanks are the most popular, winemakers also use wood tanks, concrete tanks, and amphorae to add unique traits to their wines.